spryker/spryker-docs/docs/scos/dev/feature-integration-guides/202304.0/warehouse-user-management-feature-integration-guide.md

 ---
 title: Install the Warehouse User Management feature integration
-description: Learn how to integrate the Warehouse User Management into your project
+description: Learn how to integrate the Warehouse User Management feature into your project
+last_updated: Jan 19, 2023
 template: feature-integration-guide-template
 ---